 Leanne joined the team in January 2016 and is responsible for supporting the CEO and the general running of the office.
 Leanne organises all of our patient education events including the NET Retreat.
 Leanne also is here to support all of our fundraisers with their events, challenges and anything else they are up to.
 She loves hearing about all the incredible things our supporters do to raise awareness and funds for NPF.
 Get in touch with her and let her know what you’re doing and she’ll help you along the way.

-Leanne has has worked within the educational charity sector, where she has been responsible for organising professional events.
+Leanne has previously worked within the educational charity sector, where she has been responsible for organising professional events.

 Marketing & Communications Officer

 Clare joined the team in November 2019 and is responsible for all of the marketing and communications here at the NPF, including our social media and awareness raising campaigns.